nastaran-motiee/book-app/README.md

 # Book App
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a simple Android application, which allows to publish books for sale.
+This is a simple Android application.

+Book App is an Android application designed to publish books for sale, provides a platform for publishing and discovering books.

+## Features:
+- **Authentication:** Sign-up, login, and password reset mechanisms.
+- **Book Publishing:** Users can add their books to the platform for sale.
+- **Book Discovery:** Users can browse the collection of published books.
+- **Favorites Management:**  Users can add or remove books from their favorites collection.

 ## Demo